Mountain View Football Coaches

 Lou Sorrentino took over at MVHS in the fall of 2010 after being the head coach at Hylton, Culpeper and George Mason High Schools.
 Since his arrival at Mountain View, the Wildcats have made the VHSL Regional playoffs every season and scored their first playoff victory in school history.
 Coach Sorrentino has won two VHSL State Championships as a head coach.

 John Robinette came to Mountain View in the fall of 2010, after being the head coach at Freedom High School in Woodbridge, VA.
 Since his arrival at Mountain View, the Wildcats have been represented by 6 different offensive linemen on the All-District team, and led the Commonwealth District in total offense and scoring in the 2012 season.
+John took the reigns as the Offensive Coordinator in the fall of 2013.
+Entering the 2015 Campaign, John moved to the Defensive side of the ball, filling the void left by retiring Defensive Coordinator Randy Bove.

 George Coghill joined the Wildcats coaching staff in 2012 after a playing career that included All-State honors at James Monroe HS in Fredericksburg.
 At Wake Forest University, he was All-ACC two years in a row and a third-Team All-American in 1992.
 He won a pair of Super Bowl rings as a safety with the Denver Bronocs.
 He returned to Fredericksburg to coach at his alma mater for 5 seasons before taking a coaching job at Lake Brantley High school in Florida.
-He is currently in his second season coaching the wide receivers and kick returners at MVHS.
+He is currently in his fourth season coaching the wide receivers and kick returners at MVHS.

 Bill Riddle will start his 10th season at MVHS, the first seven coaching the Freshmen team.
 2013 will be his second season as the full-time defensive line coach.
 Prior to coaching at Mountain View, Bill coached in the Stafford County Youth leagues for 10 seasons.